 As a speaker, consultant, author, and moderator, Megan considers her professional direction to be mission-oriented and crucially important to identity exploration in the context of Christian communities.
 Her work is meant to open doors for fresh perspectives balanced with valued traditions and the preconceived notions that emerge as a result.

-- Currently serving as a Visiting Researcher at Boston University’s School of Theology and a Research Associate with the Institute for the BioCultural Study of Religion’s Sex Differences Project.
+- Currently serving as a Visiting Researcher at Boston University’s School of Theology and a Research Associate with the Center for Mind and Culture, Boston, MA.

 - Megan holds a Ph.D. in religious studies from Marquette University, an M.A. in Theology and an M.A. in Biblical Languages from Gordon-Conwell Seminary, and a B.A. in Philosophy and Religion from Toccoa Falls College.